Art Travel Guide: Visit to Rembrandt’s House in Amsterdam

 In his life, Rembrandt managed to be financially successful – as a painter, a teacher, and an art dealer.
 However, his opulent life was also filled with misfortune.
 He buried all his children (three newborns and a fourth child at 27); widowed twice and saw his wealth fade away.
 His beloved collection of ancient sculpture, Flemish and Italian Renaissance paintings, Far Eastern art, contemporary Dutch works, and eventually his house ended up being auctioned to pay his debts after declaring bankruptcy in 1656.

 However, adversity didn’t tame his talent.
 It rather deepened it through an emotional journey.
 He no longer was interested in refinement and beauty, but rather in creating art that tells the truth, the hidden depth behind the pose – an inconvenient honesty for his time.
 His work caused admiration and controversy, from his groundbreaking exploration of the oil paint texture to his remarkable ability for detail.

 In 1669, Rembrandt died at age 63 – ill, bankrupt, with a lost reputation – but he left a precious legacy: the knowing that beauty cannot be bound by time or taste, and emotions don’t always show in perfect forms.
 His research in light and colors have influenced the great artists that followed in his footsteps and his art is considered an important stepping stone in the development of the Modern art era.

 I enjoyed my time at Rembrandt’s House museum, it was my favorite art visit in Amsterdam.
-It engulfed in it both an artistic journey and an historic look in the life of the greatest artist of the Dutch Golden Age.
-So the next time you visit Amsterdam, be sure to visit the Rembrandt’s House Museum, it is a short 5 minute bicycle ride from Dam Square and you will enjoy it immensely, I know I did.
+It engulfed in it both an artistic journey and a historic look in the life of the greatest artist of the Dutch Golden Age.
+So the next time you visit Amsterdam, be sure to visit the Rembrandt’s House Museum, it is a short 5-minute bicycle ride from Dam Square and you will enjoy it immensely, I know I did.